 A second snare drum, usually positioned to the left of the hi hats.
 The purpose of the auxiliary snare drum is to provide a different snare sound to the main snare, and thus give more sound options for different musical situations.

-This term usually refers to the snare drum being played on beat 2 and 4.
+This term usually refers to the snare drum being played strongly on beat 2 and 4.
 (If in a 4/4 time signature).
+It can however, also be used when describing the accent of a normally unaccented beat within a bar, especially in jazz music.
+A little contradictory, but such is music.

 Also referred to as Measures.
 Bars are the individual “boxes” on a music staff that contain the music notation.
 If you were to play one bar four times in succession, you could say that you have played “Four bars of time”.
 This is a phrase used to tell you that you have repeated a given pattern four times.